Skip to Content

 Your Wrongful Death or Survival Claim is Filed with an Insurance Company

 Losing a loved one to a maritime accident will generally entitle you to compensation, but you will not receive this automatically after your loss.
 Instead, you’ll have to collect evidence, draft a claim, and file it with the appropriate insurance company in the limited amount of time that you have to file.
-If you miss your deadline, known as the statute of limitations, then you will be unable to pursue compensation for your loss.

-Knowing what deadlines apply to your claim and what evidence you need to prove your damages can be difficult to identify.
 Working with a maritime wrongful death lawyer provides you with support throughout every step of the process, and we are especially helpful during the evidence-collection phase.
 The amount of evidence that you provide in support of your claim and the timeliness of your filing will determine whether you get compensation and the amount you may receive.

 Insurance Companies Work for Profit, Not For You